sem-con/Tutorials/2_Development/README.md

 1. specify repository and container name in `build.sh`
 2. add any necessary software components in the `Dockerfile`
     you might also want to add gems in the `Gemfile` - use as starting point the [version from the base container](https://github.com/sem-con/sc-base/blob/master/Gemfile)
 3. implement a custom method for responding to `GET /api/data` by editing `app/helpers/data_access_helper.rb`
+4. if you want to provide additional API endpoints edit `config/routes.rb` and implement the controller in `app/controllers/api/v1`
+5. to provide custom container initialization edit the `script` directory
+6. by convention it is sensible to provide a default `init.trig` and commands for running the container in `test`

 ## Build and Test the new Semantic Container